 Not all students will attend college, but everyone needs job skills.
 Students benefit from multiple pathways to graduation, including Career and Technical Education (CTE).
 Nationally, participants in CTE programs have a graduation rate of 93%, making these programs a demonstrated path to a good career.
 Graduates from these programs have access to high-paying jobs that are in demand in Arizona today, in fields that are the foundation of innovation and growth in a 21st century economy.

 Bilingualism should be treated as a valued advantage for all of our students.
 My research at the University of Arizona and research nationwide demonstrates that students who are supported with learning English in their native language show higher proficiency in both languages.
 Bilingual education improves overall academic performance, graduation rates, and consequently, the ability of students participate fully in society.
-Unfortunately, our state has chosen to ignore these data.
+We must treat bilingualism as a professional asset, not a deficit.

 Click here to read my op-ed on bilingual education issues.